 RELATED: Top-Rated Beaches in Saint Augustine

 Featuring 40-foot beautiful sand dunes and amazing salt marshes, Ponte Vedra Beach is a beautiful place to explore.
-The beach resorts and private chalets are a perfect way to end the day in this charming tropical oasis.
+The beach resorts and private chalets are perfect to end the day in this charming tropical oasis.

 Exploring Amelia Island on your to-do list?
 Fernandina Beach is the northernmost city on Florida’s Atlantic coast on Amelia Island.
 Known for great golf courses and the famous Eight Flags Shrimp Festival, Fernandina Beach has a rich history and is uniquely Floridian.